 - How we make effective provision for all of our children with special educational needs and disabilities – SEN/D

 We will keep our SEN Information Report under review – by asking parents and children what is working well and what they want to improve.
-The next review date for our SEN Information Report is July 2016
+Our SEN Information Report is reviewed annually in the Autumn Term.

 Who to contact for more information